MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 ## Replace

-Solutions are typically implemented using the best technology and approach available at the time.
-In some cases, software as a service (SaaS) applications can provide all the functionality that's required of the hosted application.
-In these scenarios, a workload could be scheduled for future replacement, effectively removing it from the transformation effort.
+Solutions are typically implemented by using the best technology and approach available at the time.
+Sometimes software as a service (SaaS) applications can provide all the necessary functionality for the hosted application.
+In these scenarios, a workload can be scheduled for future replacement, effectively removing it from the transformation effort.

-Common drivers could include:
+Common drivers might include:

 - Standardizing around industry-best practices
-- Accelerating adoption of business process driven approaches
+- Accelerating adoption of business process-driven approaches
 - Reallocating development investments into applications that create competitive differentiation or advantages

 Quantitative analysis factors: